obheda12/Solidity-Security-Compendium/days/day13.md

 1. Deploy the `MaliciousOracle` contract to the blockchain.
 2. Deploy the `TokenSwap` contract, passing the address of the `MaliciousOracle` contract as the oracle parameter in the constructor.
-3. Set the manipulated exchange rate in the `MaliciousOracle` contract to a rate that is favorable for the attacker, e.g., a very low rate for selling tokenA and buying tokenB.
+3. Set the manipulated exchange rate in the `MaliciousOracle` contract to a rate that is favorable for the attacker, e.g., a very low rate for selling `tokenA` and buying `tokenB`.
-4. Interact with the `TokenSwap` contract's `swapTokens` function, passing an amount of tokenA to be sold.
+4. Interact with the `TokenSwap` contract's `swapTokens` function, passing an amount of `tokenA` to be sold.
 The contract will use the manipulated exchange rate, allowing the attacker to buy tokenB at a significantly lower price than the fair market rate.
-5. Repeat this process to exploit the vulnerability and accumulate a large amount of tokenB at an unfair rate.
+5. Repeat this process to exploit the vulnerability and accumulate a large amount of `tokenB` at an unfair rate.

 ## Remediation
 **Use multiple trusted oracles:** Instead of relying on a single oracle, you can implement a system that uses multiple trusted oracles to fetch data.
 This reduces the risk of price manipulation, as an attacker would need to manipulate multiple oracles.